liferay/lexicon-site/src/pages/docs/patterns/Forms/forms.md

 #### Interior form actions

 Interior form actions should not be as notorious as general actions.
-Therefore they use default button size.
+Therefore they use secondary button in default size.